-This year Plan International is calling for a safer, feminist internet that encourages girls and women to create content and campaign for equality.
+This year Plan International called for a safer, feminist internet that encourages girls and women to create content and campaign for equality.

-We’re also running events across the world so girls can learn digital skills to make the most of the opportunities technology creates.
+We also ran events across the world for girls to learn digital skills so they can make the most of the opportunities technology creates.